 “It was a good fit,” he said.
 “Who wouldn’t want to play beside Julius Peppers and Brian Urlacher?
 They’re a first-class organization.
 They do things right.
 They got a lot of good pieces to make it happen.”

-We hear far too much of this sort of thing at nearly every free agency cycle, so it’s worth a deeper look at the fundamental irrelevance of statements like this about Cleveland and the Browns.
+One hears a lot of this sort of thing at nearly every free agency cycle, so it’s worth a deeper look at the fundamental irrelevance of statements like this about Cleveland and the Browns.

 First, of course, it should be acknowledged that Manningham and Mincey are getting at something true and important when they refer to the ineptitude of an organization that has been the league’s biggest embarrassment for more than a decade, and still amazingly has no better option than Colt McCoy on the horizon at the game’s most important position.
 But this is something that should theoretically be fixable with consistent competent management.

 The first response to this is that anybody who wouldn’t come to Cleveland because of the weather is exactly the opposite of the kind of person the Browns should want to play for them, so Browns fans should probably be thankful that Manningham, among whomever else, so effectively self-selects here.
-More generally, we know that only folks on the rightward slope of the bell curves that measure realness, imperviousness, irrepressiblity, etc. will be able to fully appreciate a place like Cleveland, so to say we’re not talking about the majority here is an understatement.
+More generally, we know that only folks on the rightward slope of the bell curves that measure imperviousness, irrepressiblity, etc. will be able to fully appreciate a place like Cleveland, so to say we’re not talking about the majority here is an understatement.

-Which is why it’s so cursedly unfortunate and maddening that not only is the Browns franchise owned by a person in Randy Lerner who so plainly doesn’t even like to be in Cleveland himself, it’s also managed by one in Mike Holmgren who doesn’t want to be here either, and can barely conceal his disdain for the place.
+Which is why it’s so unfortunate and maddening that not only is the Browns franchise owned by a person in Randy Lerner who so plainly doesn’t even like to be in Cleveland himself, it’s also managed by one in Mike Holmgren who doesn’t want to be here either, and can barely conceal his disdain for the place.
 It’s naturally hard enough to assemble enough of the select few who are fit to be Cleveland Browns, but how isn’t it impossible for an organization headed by two guys who themselves lack such an important fundamental characteristic?

 When some poor muggle like Manningham goes flapping about Cleveland like earlier this week, all we can do is think of all this and shrug.
-And wonder why on earth anybody in Cleveland would make a headline out of it.